 Simsea now offers BRM according to IMO Model Course 1.22

-The course objective is to give the participants an increased understanding of handling ships under various conditions and will make a more effective contribution to the bridge team during ship manoeuvring in normal and emergency situations.
+The course objective is to give the participants an increased understanding of handling ships under various conditions and will make a more effective contribution to the bridge team during ship maneuvering in various normal and emergency situations.
 Participants will gain:

 • More insight with the use of engines and helm, effects of wind, current, shallow water, banks, narrow channels and condition of loading. • Increased understanding of the necessity of planning and efficient bridge procedures at the bridge in normal and emergency situations. • Increased understanding of human factors that affect behaviour, interaction and communication including shared mental models.

 The course lasts for 4 days in addition to an e-learning module and is accredited by NMA.
-The course is offered in Haugesund, Riga, Manila and other sites upon request.
+The E-learning includes theory relevant to authority, attitude, planning, briefing, debriefing, managing the bridge, team work, crisis management, human factors in error, awareness, decision making, culture, communication, challenge and response, workload and stress.

 Simsea now has the pleasure of introducing a new training course in Ship To Ship Operations.
 We offer is a four-day course with 27 hours (!) in simulator and with an e-learning model covering basic human factor issues.
 The purpose of the Ship to Ship (STS) training is to train Pilots or Mooring Masters as well as Captains and Officers in advanced ship maneuvering techniques during STS operations by improving communication and mutual understanding between the Captain of the mother vessel and the Pilot or Mooring Master on the daughter vessel during maneuvering.
 This is ensured through theory and simulator exercises, and in that way a high level of skills in relation to close quarter STS operations is ensured.
 During the exercises, the participants will gain skills within ship handling theory and ship-ship interaction and become familiar with the use of operational and safety checklists: